Configure the backend input forms¶

 Every music track on the CD is given a unique track number.
 However, the track

-number is a neither a property of the CD nor that of a track.
-It’s semantically
+number is neither a property of the CD nor that of a track.
+It semantically

-to persist them within the temporary table and this can always be modelled into
+to persist them within the temporary table, and this can always be modeled into

 Let’s change the configuration of the table